medic/medic-docs/configuration/outbound.md

 ### destination

 A complex property that defines the details of the connection to the external service.
-It currently supports two authentication types, Basic Auth and a custom authentication mode for Muso SIH.
+It currently supports several authentication types: basic authentication, HTTP authorization request header, and a custom authentication mode for Muso SIH.

-Example:
+Basic auth example:

 ```json
 {